Bartlesville Radio » News » RSU-Bartlesville Building Remains Closed for Electrical Repair

 Nathan Thompson

-Officials with Rogers State University say the Bartlesville campus will remain closed for the rest of the week following an electrical fire on Monday.
+Officials with Rogers State University say the Bartlesville campus will remain closed for the rest of the week following an electrical problem on Monday.

-According to an alert, ongoing electrical repairs are causing the downtown Bartlesville building to close for the entire week.
-RSU-Bartlesville students are attending classes via distance learning.
+RSU Communication Director Kenny Day provided an update Thursday afternoon on what happened.

-The closure for the electrical issue is also impacting several businesses and offices that are located in the building.
+Day says because of the age and historic nature of the building, specialty crews are working this week to clean up the mess and restore power to the building.
+He says an electric generator is on the way so that businesses and offices that rent space can re-open, but for the time being, RSU students and teachers will continue distance learning until the problem is fixed.

 « Back to News